The Ultimate Travel Guide for Granada, Spain

 5. La Buena Vida

 I saved the best for last!
 La Buena Vida was my favorite place to get tapas in Granada.
-Tinto de Verano is pretty standard across the board, so its the tapas that make this the best place you can go to eat your fill of tapas, and the only one I ran across that you could choose your tapa, making this a great option for vegetarians.
+Tinto de Verano is pretty standard across the board, so its the tapas that make this the best place you can go, and the only one I ran across that you could choose your tapa, making this a great option for vegetarians.
 I always got the goat cheese tostada with caramelized onions and I died and went to heaven every.
 Single.
 Time.
 It was incredible and I miss it every day.

 Cafes